JuliaLang/julia/README.arm.md

 # Hardware requirements

 Julia requires at least `armv6` and `vfpv2` instruction sets.
-It's recommanded to use at least `armv7-a`. `armv5` or soft float are not supported.
+It's recommended to use at least `armv7-a`. `armv5` or soft float are not supported.

 # Building Julia on ARM